cbornet/pulsar-grpc/README.md

 ## Use the gRPC API

 The API is specified in the file [PulsarApi.proto]( protocol-handler/src/main/proto/PulsarApi.proto) and can be used to generate Pulsar gRPC clients in the chosen language.
 The gRPC API has a lot in common with the [Pulsar binary protocol](https://pulsar.apache.org/docs/en/develop-binary-protocol/): the protobufs exchanged are almost the same.
-The following documentation will then take the binary protocol definitions of the protos as reference and only highlight the differences.
+The following documentation takes the binary protocol definitions of the protos as reference and only highlights the differences.

+One difference with the binary protocol is that the message metadata and payload are embedded inside the `CommandSend`/`CommandMessage` proto (the performance optimization of the binary protocol cannot be done with standard gRPC).
+In `CommandSend`/`CommandMessage`, there are 3 possible modes to encode the message and payload:

+1. `bytes` : this format is the closest from the binary protocol.
+The client will have to encode the metadata and payload with the binary framing.
+It's the only mode possible if the message is encrypted.
+2. `MetadataAndPayload` : in this format the metadata and payload are sent in distinct fields with the protobuf framing instead of the Pulsar one.
+In a `CommanSend`, if the `compress` field is set, the message will be compressed by the broker using the compressions settings of the metadata.
+It's also possible to compress on the client.
+3. `Messages` : this format allows to send multiple messages in batch using protobuf instead of the binary framing.
+The compression settings contained in the `metadata` field are used by the broker to compress/uncompress the message.

 ### Topic Lookup